Architecture of Washington, D.C.: 19th century

-1900s
+20th century

 In the early 1900s, a movement to beautify American cities, known as the "city beautiful movement", led to the construction of new architectural plans for many American cities.
 The McMillan Plan was written in 1902 by the Senate Park Commission in an attempt to beautify Washington, D.C.
 The plan included a general design for what is now the National Mall, including the construction of public buildings along the grassy lawns of the mall.
 The plan called for the elimination of the Victorian-era landscape design of the mall, instead opening it up and allowing pedestrian traffic to easily move east to west.
 Although the plan was never fully adopted, it was implemented piecemeal in the subsequent decades.
 The plan succeeded in opening up the mall and extending it westward toward the banks of the Potomac River.
 It also succeeded in moving public constructions to the Tidal Basin.
 Parts of the plan that were never built include a public garden at the base of the Washington Monument as well as a Neoclassical building across Lafayette Square.

 In 1910, the Height of Buildings Act of 1910 was passed by the 61st US Congress to limit the height of buildings in the city.
 This act was passed following the construction of the 1894 Cairo apartment building, which raised concerns that buildings of such height made it difficult to fight a potential building fire.
 Although the city's height limit has been altered over the years, it remains in place, despite controversy from both architects who claim it limits the possible architectural design of the city's buildings and by those claiming that it increases housing costs.

+Washington Union Station, the city's main train station, opened in 1908.
+It was designed by Daniel H. Burnham, who used numerous architectural styles to create the structure.
+The ceiling of the Great Hall is made of gold leaf symmetrical patterns, while neoclassical elements, such as columns and statues, line the interior and exterior of the building.

 The Lincoln Memorial, designed by Henry Bacon, was inaugurated in 1922.
 Many different proposals for this memorial were presented in various locations across the city.
 In the end, a Neoclassical temple with a large statue of a sitting Abraham Lincoln was chosen to be placed directly west of the Washington Monument.
 In 1923, a reflecting pool was placed between these two structures.
 The Jefferson Memorial, another Neoclassical temple, was completed in 1943 to honor Thomas Jefferson, and was placed on the southern side of the Tidal Basin, directly south of the White House.